 - Seating: Viewers stand around the Rivers of America to see the show.

-Passes are available along Rivers of America as soon as the park opens.
-As long as they don't run out, you can get them up to one hour before show time.
+As long as they don't run out, you can get them up to one hour before showtime.
 Each pass has an assigned show time.
 If you want to see the first show, go there as soon as you arrive in the park.

 Fantasmic! originated at Disneyland in 1992 to reinvigorate the space in front of Rivers of America.
 Walt Disney Creative Entertainment created the nighttime spectacular involving water and fireworks.